 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Emergency care (continued) A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
+What you must pay when What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Emergency care (continued) A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
 Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network.
 For information on observation, see "Outpatient hospital observation".
-Wou have emergency care coverage in the United States and worldwide.
+You have emergency care coverage in the United States and worldwide.
 Note: If you get Part D Medicare-covered self-administered drugs in an emergency room setting, they may be covered under your prescription drug benefit on this plan.
 See Chapter 6, Section 8, for more information on what happens when you get a Part D drug in a medical setting.
-HMO (in-network) : POS (out-of-network):

-Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Enhanced disease management Care management is available to provide education, care coordination and support for all health conditions, with a particular emphasis on the management of chronic conditions.
-Care management is focused on assisting members in maximizing their health outcomes and functional capabilities as well as improving their quality of life. \$0 for these services.
-Not covered Health and wellness education programs These are programs focused on health conditions such as high blood pressure, cholesterol, asthma, COPD, diabetes, heart failure, kidney disease, and conditions requiring special diets.
+Important: If you receive services outside of the benefit described, an additional cost share may apply What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Enhanced disease management \$0 for these services.
+Not covered Care management is available to provide education, care coordination and support for all health conditions, with a particular emphasis on the management of chronic conditions.
+Care management is focused on assisting members in maximizing their health outcomes and functional capabilities as well as improving their quality of life.
+These are programs focused on health conditions such as high blood pressure, cholesterol, asthma, COPD, diabetes, heart failure, kidney disease, and conditions requiring special diets.
 Support for stress, anxiety, and depression is also available.
 We offer these programs to enrich the health and lifestyles of our members.
-Abridge BrainHQ Enhanced disease management Fitness (SilverSneakers®) Health education In-home safety assessment Nutritional education Post-discharge in-home medication reconciliation Telemonitoring \$0 for these services.
+Abridge BrainHQ Enhanced disease management Fitness (SilverSneakers®) Health education In-home safety assessment Nutritional education Post-discharge in-home medication reconciliation Telemonitoring For more information, please refer to the individual program listed in this medical benefits chart. \$0 for these services.
 Not covered

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
 What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Health education \$0 for these services.
 Not covered Health education includes: Access to Teladoc Health Mental Health (previously myStrength) for online emotional support during challenging times.
 Sign up for an account that includes interactive activities, coping tools and other resources, including practice skills and inspirational community support at priorityhealth.com/mentalhealth.
 ThinkHealth - your online resource for tips on healthy living, information on health care trends and health insurance education, go to thinkhealth.priorityhealth.com.
 Communications to help you understand your plan benefits and get the care you need.
 Programs to help you prevent and/or manage your condition(s).
 Access to a personalized online hub with information and tools tailored to your specific health and wellbeing needs - physical, mental, and financial.
-You can achieve your health goals with a fun and engaging experience that delivers powerful resources, right at your
+You can achieve your health goals with a fun and engaging experience that delivers powerful resources, right at your fingertips.